 Safety has always been a factor in vehicle design.
 It took on a more critical role in the seventies, with regulations calling for the first 5 mph (8 km/h) bumpers.
 Remember those beauties?
 That protruded about one foot from the front and rear?
 They coincided with the beginning of the end for British sports cars?

-The engineering and design communities have learned over the years, with the aid of computers, to incorporate safety considerations from the earliest concept stages of a design.
-Within a few years, as new vehicles came to market, the structure necessary to absorb the force of an 8 km/hr crash had been built into designs and bumpers were no longer a visual affront.
+The engineering, and design communities have learned over the years, to incorporate safety considerations from the earliest concept stages of a design.
+Within a few years, as new vehicles came to market, the structure necessary to absorb the force of an 8 km/hr crash had been built into designs.
+Ugly bumpers were no longer a visual affront.

 With new safety issues constantly hanging over their heads, it’s back to the drawing boards – oops computer screens – for designers around the world.